Allsky Camera Build

 Timelapse video of the Allsky Camera can be viewed by clicking on the “PLAY” icon from within the main Allsky Page.

-I wanted to try and build a cheap all-sky camera designed to take pictures of the entire sky over a certain amount of time, monitor meteor showers, astronomical phenomena, and weather (clouds).
+I wanted to try and build a cheap all-sky camera designed to take pictures of the entire sky over a certain amount of time, and monitor meteor showers, astronomical phenomena, and weather (clouds).
 Dew and Frost build-up can be a concern, so I am using two fans, one on the PI itself that is controlled by temperature script and a second that blows the warm air generated by the PI to circulate the warm air across the lens and through the dome.

 - Raspberry Pi Q Camera